vbjan/vbjan.github.io/index.md

 This mission led me to study Data Science for my Master's at ETH and Harvard, which I finished at the end of 2023.

-During two research projects at ETH and Harvard, I designed AI systems to tackle unsolved problems in computer vision and scientific computing:
+During two research projects at these institutions, I designed AI systems to tackle unsolved problems in computer vision and scientific computing:

 - 🌊 Throughout my 9-month full-time research stay at Harvard, I tackled the problem of data-driven turbulence models in computational fluid dynamics.
 To that end, I developed a new method to learn such a turbulence model using reinforcement learning.
 The resulting paper is currently under review.
 You can find the preprint here [[Link]](https://arxiv.org/abs/2402.00972).